Project Overview

 Project Features

-The FOLUR Project, led by the Ministry of Environment and Sustainable Development of Paraguay (MADES), seeks to strengthen food production and land use processes, so that productive activities are better integrated, producing ecosystem services and maintaining resources and natural capital.
+The FOLUR Project, led in Paraguay by the Ministry of the Environment and Sustainable Development (MADES), aims to strengthen food production processes and land use so that productive areas are better integrated, generating ecosystem services and conserving resources and natural capital.

-Objectives include the creation of an integrated landscape management system and gender-responsive capacity-building programs aimed at strengthening governance and technical expertise.
+Its objectives include the creation of an integrated landscape management system and the development of gender-sensitive capacity-building programs aimed at improving governance and technical expertise.

 Landscape photo of the BAAPA (Upper Paraná Atlantic Forest) Productive landscape in the Upper Paraná Atlantic Forest (BAAPA) ecoregion.
 The adoption of good agricultural practices and the preservation of protective forests demonstrate that it is possible to maintain high productivity.

 Productive landscape in the Upper Paraná Atlantic Forest (BAAPA) ecoregion.
 The adoption of good agricultural practices and the preservation of protective forests demonstrate that it is possible to maintain high productivity.
-Photo credit: FOLUR Paraguay
+Photo credit: Cooperativa de Producción Agropecuaria de Naranjal (COPRONAR)

 Indigenous communities of the Chaco and the BAAPA are strengthening the sustainable management of their lands through the FOLUR Paraguay project.
 These actions are fundamental to ensuring biodiversity conservation, food security, and resilience.